aavegotchi/aavegotchi-wiki/posts/en/atokens.md

 <img src = "/atokens/buy-with-fiat.png" alt = "aave" width = "500">

 4).
 Once you have connected your wallet to the platform, you can deposit an asset into Aave Protocol.
 When you click “deposit”, the interface will show you what you have available in your wallet to deposit.
-You then select the asset you would like to deposit, choose how much to deposit, and then voilá, you’ve done it!
+You then select the asset you would like to deposit, choose how much to deposit, and then voilá, you’ve done it! *Note: there will be an "approve" transaction before the actual deposit transaction takes place.
+This is to grant permission to the deposit contract to use that particular asset you are depositing.*

 <img src = "/atokens/deposit.gif" alt = "aave" width = "500">